BBMag – Let’s start at the beginning: where are you from, where have you lived, and where’s home now?

 BBMAG – When did you first start to recognise your talent as a musician?

 Nina Miranda – When I realised I could compose songs with relative ease when working with new people.
 In the early days of Smoke City, I had multiple collaborations on the go at one time, Nitin Sawhney one moment, Guy Sigsworth the next.
-The record label was less keen, though!
+The record label then asked me to focus on my band, but now I’m back to a particularly fertile time, Making my solo albums and working with an array of International projects and genres, from samba and disco to spoken word and nu-trip hop.

 BBMAG – Tell us about your professional music career and how it all began?